 Lock & Sell

-Lock-in buyer prospects upfront!
-Have your qualified buyes approved and Interest rate locked, even while they still have a house to sell or are finalizing their sales contract.
+Our qualified customers can be approved with locked-in interest rates even while they have a house to sell or are finalizing their sales contract.

 Extended Rate Locks

-lnterest rates can go down… but they can also go up.
-We make it easy for Your customers to lock in their loan,s Interest rate for up to 12 months (360 days), helping avoid buyers fallout while you complete their home.
+Interest rates can go down, but they can also go up.
+Our mortgage lenders make it easy to lock in interest rates for up to 12 months (360 days) while we complete your home.

 Wide variety of loan options

-We offer a wide variety of loan products to help make sure your homebuyers get the right loan for their financial situation, and also offer some of the more complex loans solutions sometimes not offered by other lenders.
+Our lenders offer a variety of loan products to make sure you get the right loan for your financial situation, including complex loan solutions that are sometimes not offered by traditional lenders.

-- Lower Down payment: Clients can qualify with as little as 3.5% down for FHA, 0% for VA and USDA One-time Close
+- Lower Down payment: You can qualify with as little as 3.5% down for FHA, 0% for VA and USDA One-time Close

 - PMI automatically terminates at 78% LTV (Conventional OTC only)